-Blue Advantage will treat Darzalex® (daratumumab) as a covered benefit for the treatment of individuals with multiple myeloma, including plasma-cell leukemia that has not received daratumumab or another anti-CD38 agent for one of following indications:
+Darzalex® (daratumumab) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage for the treatment of individuals with multiple myeloma, including plasma-cell leukemia that has not received daratumumab or another anti-CD38 agent for one of following indications:

 - 1. When used in combination with bortezomib, melphalan, and prednisone for newly diagnosed multiple myeloma who are ineligible for stem cell transplantation; or - 2.
 When used as a single agent for relapsed or refractory disease following therapy with at least three prior lines of therapy including a proteasome inhibitor (PI) (e.g., bortezomib, carfilzomib, or ixazomib) and an immunomodulatory agent (e.g., thalidomide, lenalidomide, or pomalidomide); or - 3.
-When used as combination therapy for relapsed or refractory disease following therapy with at least one prior line of therapy including a PI or an immunomodulatory agent when used with one of following: - A. Bortezomib and dexamethasone: or - B. Lenalidomide and dexamethasone. - 4.
+When used as combination therapy for relapsed or refractory disease following therapy with at least one prior line of therapy including a PI or an immunomodulatory agent when used with one of following: - A. Bortezomib and dexamethasone; or - B. Lenalidomide and dexamethasone. - 4.
 When used in combination with pomalidomide and dexamethasone for relapsed or refractory disease following therapy with at least two prior lines of therapy including a PI and lenalidomide

-Blue Advantage will treat Darzalex® (daratumumab) as a non-covered benefit and as investigational when the above criteria are not met, and for all other conditions, including but not limited to any of the following:
+Darzalex (daratumumab) does not meet Blue Cross Blue Shield of Alabama's medical criteria for coverage and is considered investigational when the above criteria are not met, and for all other conditions, including but not limited to any of the following: